 Incidentally, fatigue can also result from the opposite condition—hyperthyroidism—where you have too much thyroid.
 Fortunately, this condition is easy to test for with a simple blood test, so if you are experiencing the symptoms below, talk to your doctor about it.

-Ask your health care professional about underactive thyroid if you experience:
+Ask your doctor about underactive thyroid if you experience:

 - Feeling cold frequently or cannot tolerate the cold